Budibase/website/content/blog/data/make-an-app-from-excel-spreadsheets.md

 Option two means connecting directly to a Google Sheets file as a data layer for our app.
 We’ll start by adding a new data source, just like before.
 Except this time, we’ll choose Google Sheets instead of BudibaseDB.

 Then, we can sign in to our Google account, paste our spreadsheet URL into Budibase data connector UI, and import each individual table that we want.

-Check out our guide to using forms to enter data in Google Sheets for a more detailed explanation.

 ### 3. Configure your data layer